daniwechsler/boolean_circuit_model/README.md

 ## INSTALLATION AND EXECUTION

-To compile and install the program, run the following commands in a terminal (in the root directory of the progject):
+To compile and install the program, run the following commands in a terminal (in the root directory of the project):

 `$ cmake .`